 To facilitate encapsulation and reuse of schema parameters related to design targets, SiliconCompiler implements a

-setup() that takes in a chip object and can modify its schema parameters in any way.
-It’s common for targets to load at least one flow, a PDK and at least one standard cell library if an ASIC target, and sometimes set up default design parameters.
+Chip object and can modify the Chip’s schema parameters in any way.
+It’s common for targets to load at least one flow, a PDK and at least one standard cell library if the design is being built as an ASIC.
+They can also set up default design parameters and tool options.
 Targets should also include a

 SC supports additional levels of encapsulation through PDK, library, and flow modules.
-These are loaded similarly to targets, but with their own respective load functions and directories, as shown below:
+Unlike targets, these modules are imported as Python libraries and pulled into the

 Generally, these functions will be called by targets, and then a user will only have to call